Logiqx/gps-details/docs/apps/waterspeed/best-speeds/session-4/README.md

 It is unclear exactly how 5 sec + 10 sec + 20 sec are calculated but the distance-based results appear to be position-derived speeds.
-The most accurate way to calculate them is using accumulated distances from the record speed, not position-derived speeds.
+The most accurate way to calculate any distance-based results is using accumulated distances from the recorded speed, not position-derived speeds.

 The alpha speeds are identical for the GPX and modified FIT but appear to be calculated from the positional data.
-It's unclear where the 22.7 kts alphas originate from in the original FIT.
+It's unclear where the 22.7 kts alpha 500 m and alpha 1 KM originate from in the original FIT.

 ### GPX Import

 It is worth mentioning that Waterspeed should import speed data from GPX files, when present.

+All of the stats should be identical regardless of whether a FIT or GPX is imported into Waterspeed, so long as speed is present in the GPX.

 Full details about the various ways that speed can appear in GPX files is available via this [link](https://logiqx.github.io/gps-wizard/gpx/speed.html).